 There are several types of negative space, each of which can offer a unique twist or benefit to a logo design.
 Choosing the right one depends on what your specific logo needs, and the type of logo you are designing.

-Closure – Negative space acts as a border with images and combine with positive space to create the appearance of a full image while keeping the design simple.
-If that sounds confusing, just take a look at the World Wildlife Fund is famous for this with their panda design.
+Negative space acts as a border with images, combining with positive space to create the appearance of a full image while keeping the design simple.
+If that sounds confusing, just take a look at the World Wildlife Fund logo; they’re famous for this with their panda design.
 Notice how your eye is actually just filling in the remainder of the panda image where the white space is?

 These are some of our favorite logos that utilize negative space creative.
 Make sure you look close.

 Learn To Embrace Negative Space – It’s easy to forget about empty space on a page when you’re focused on the positive space.
 However, thinking of negative space simply as a border for your logo can lead you to eliminate a vital design element.
 By considering how you’re using the negative space, you can reduce the number of items on the page without sacrificing the versatility you require.

 Add Negative Space By Subtracting – A common issue in design is dealing with the limited space of a page or canvas and the needs of both positive and negative spaces.
 After an initial draft, you can be left with a lot of positive space, and very little negative space.
 This doesn’t necessarily mean that you need to go back to the drawing board.
 Find parts of your design that can be subtracted and add negative space by removing some of the clutter from the page.